Dissolving and winding up an SCI is a common legal act that requires a certain knowledge of the procedures in force.

 SCI: dissolution and liquidation

-Dissolving and winding up a company is a common legal act which requires a certain knowledge of the procedures in force.
-There are many reasons to dissolve a company, and procedures can be adapted to suit specific cases.
-Here's an overview!
+Dissolving and liquidating a company is a common legal act that requires some knowledge of the procedures in force.
+There are many reasons for dissolution, and the procedures can be adapted according to certain specific cases.
+Overview!

 Governance